svaditya/svaditya.github.io/_posts/2017-05-16-bayesian-estimation-in-action.md

     # Pass the success rate to generative model
     conversions <- sapply(prior_rate, function(x) genmodel(x))

-Now is the interesting part, out of the 100000 experiement we will filter out those experiments which resulted in our actual data i.e. 8 conversions out of 100 customers.
+Now comes the interesting part, out of the 100000 experiements we will filter out those experiments which resulted in our actual data i.e. 8 conversions out of 100 customers.
 The distribution of the sucess rates which resulted in the actual data is defined as the posterior